libdriver/tpl0501/README.md

 The TPL0501 device is a single-channel, linear-taper, digital potentiometer with 256 wiper positions.
 This device can be used as a three-terminal potentiometer or as a two-terminal rheostat.
 The TPL0501 is currently offered with end-to-end resistance of 100 kΩ.
 The internal registers of the TPL0501 can be accessed using a SPI-compatible interface.
 The TPL0501 has a nominal temperature coefficient of 35 ppm/°C.

-LibDriver TPL0501 is the full function driver of TPL0501 launched by LibDriver.It provides digital potentiometer function.
+LibDriver TPL0501 is a full-featured driver of TPL0501 launched by LibDriver.It provides digital potentiometer function.
 LibDriver is MISRA compliant.

 ### Table of Contents